Welcome to St Patrick!

 Children are rewarded individually with raffle tickets.
 Raffle tickets are placed into the class box and a draw is done at the end of each day.
 Winners are able to take a prize from the class treasure chest!

-Individual children are selected for our Whole School Praise Book and their names are read out on Fridays in assembly.
-This includes ‘Star of the week’ award for the child in class who has shown increased effort, drive, determination or resilience.
+Individual children are selected for our Whole School Praise Book and their names are read out on Friday's in assembly.
+This includes a ‘Green to Go’ award for the child in class who has consistently followed our Golden rules and been a great role model to their peers.
 We also have a Maths star and a Literacy star each week.

 Points can also now be earnt for their house team.

-Children are given the opportunity to change their books everyday and are encouraged to read at least 5 times a week.
+Children are given the opportunity to change their books everyday and are encouraged to read, to or with an adult, at least 5 times a week.

-We have a show off read to take home on Thursday that comes back on Monday.
+We have a show off read to take home at the end of each book and returned on the specified date.

 The homework challenge and the class chocolate challenge are optional but we encourage children to complete them.